 The students participating in all after school activities and interscholastic athletics are constantly reminded that they are representatives not only of Rotolo Middle School but also the community and should always strive to exhibit behavior that will make them a credit to their team, coach, school, and community.

 The following articles and standards of conduct apply to all after school activities and interscholastic athletics sponsored by Rotolo Middle School.

-- For all IESA activities as well as all RMS athletics, academic standing shall be checked weekly.
+- For all IESA (Illinois Elementary School Association) activities as well as all RMS athletics, academic standing shall be checked weekly.
 Eligibility will be applied to the Monday through Saturday following the week that was checked.
 Students must be passing each subject each week to be eligible.
 Grades shall be cumulative for the school’s grading period.
-The eligibility verification will occur on Thursday of each week by the Assistant Principal of Operations and Athletics with the participating student’s teachers.
-Parents will be notified on Friday if a player is academically ineligible for the following week.
+The eligibility verification will occur on Wednesday of each week by the Associate Principal of Operations and Athletics with the participating students’ teachers.
+Coaches will conference with individual athletes during the week and will notify them on Friday of their eligibility for the following week.
 If school is not in session then eligibility verification must be taken on the last day of student attendance that week.
 For fall sports, the first eligibility check shall be made following the first full week of attendance at the beginning of the school year.
 During the succeeding weeks of the school year, the eligibility check shall begin the week prior to the first contest in an activity

 - Any time a student sees a physician for an injury that occurred during the after school activity or athletic competition, he or she may not resume activity until the doctor issues a written release.

 - Any time a student is suspected of having a concussion, the Rotolo administration, coaches, and sponsors will follow the IESA concussion protocol.